-How does California’s Prop 22 affect taxes?
+How does California’s Prop 22 affect taxes for drivers?

 With the passage of California’s Prop 22 bill in November 2020, independent contractors will see a few changes to their taxes, starting with the information reported on their 2020 returns.